 The basic building blocks of the infrastructure are VDE switches, VDE plugs, and VDE wires which interconnect the switches.

 The Oracle VM VirtualBox VDE driver has a single parameter: VDE network.
 This is the name of the VDE network switch socket to which the VM will be connected.

 The following basic example shows how to connect a virtual machine to a VDE switch.

 VBoxManage modifyvm "VM name" --nicgenericdrv<x> VDE

-To connect to automatically allocated switch port, use:
+To connect to an automatically allocated switch port:

 VBoxManage modifyvm "VM name" --nicproperty<x> network=/tmp/switch1